-Owners and admins can make POEditor projects public to crowdsource translations.
-This setting allows contributors to join the localization project on their own, to collaboratively translate the strings.
-Here are some useful tips on how to manage software localization using public projects with POEditor:
+Making a localization project public allows people to join it on their own in order to translate software strings.
+Here are some useful tips on how to manage public software localization projects with POEditor.

 How to make a project public

-To make a localization project public, go to Project Settings, and set Public Project to Yes.
+To make a localization project public, go to its Settings and enable the option Public Project.
 You will receive a link to the project's Join page, that you can share to crowdsource translators.

 How to control access to public projects

-First of all, you have the ability to decide whether contributors joining the localization of specific languages in your public project require moderation or not, using the New contributors require moderation option in Project Settings (Advanced Settings).
+You can decide whether contributors joining the localization of specific languages in your public project need to be approved or not.
+For this, use the option New Contributors Must Be Approved in Settings > Advanced.

-To control a contributor's access to a language, click on Contributors in the upper navigation bar and use the buttons that appear next to the name of the project.
-Depending on your settings, you can Approve, Block or Revoke a contributor's access to a language.
+In Contributors, in the upper navigation bar, you can control each user's access to the project.
+Depending on your settings, you can Approve, Block or Remove a contributor's access to a language.

-You can allow contributors to add a language to your public localization project from the Join page.
-To do this, the owner or admin needs to switch Contributors can add new languages to Yes by accessing Project Settings (Advanced Settings).
+You can allow contributors to add new languages to your public localization project using the option Contributors can add new languages.

-Also, you can choose to hide the 100% localized languages from the Join page.
-Look for the Lock Completed Languages option in Project Settings (Advanced Settings).
+You can also choose to hide the 100% localized languages from the Join page.
+Look for the Lock Completed Languages in the project's settings.